 To truly advance our knowledge of the status and resilience of Atlantic ecosystems, we need to map their geomorphology, ecology and biology at a range of scales.
 But with an area of over 100 million km2 and an average water depth of around 3600 m, the challenge of mapping Atlantic ecosystems at multiple scales is vast.

 However, recent advances in mapping technology and automated sampling techniques can help address this challenge.
 Marine autonomous and robotic vehicles, coupled with new sensor technology, now give us the ability to survey and image large areas of the deep-sea without the need for labour-intensive manual sampling.
-Whilst iAtlantic cannot map the entire Atlantic Ocean basin and every ecosystem within it, we will compile large-scale mapping data with new data from these robotic technologies to map ecosystems and habitats across basin-wide, regional and local scales.
+Whilst iAtlantic cannot map the entire Atlantic Ocean basin and every ecosystem within it, we have compiled large-scale mapping data with new data from these robotic technologies to map ecosystems and habitats across basin-wide, regional and local scales.

 Key objectives: